 - quick review of service and related concepts

-- the pillars of successful SOA and microservice adoption: technology, governance, architecture, and business alignment
+- the pillars of successful modern SOA and microservice adoption: technology, governance, and architecture

 - design considerations for REST services, and services that use platform-specific component technologies

-- other elements used in service-based designs: service interceptors, messaging infrastructure, API gateways, and orchestration servers
+- other elements used in service-based designs: service interceptors, message brokers, API gateways, and orchestration servers

 - other design considerations for service-based solutions: microservices vs. monolith, security, and alternatives for integration with external systems